 Moreover, through her involvement in public engagement activities, school visits and laboratory tours, she strives to inspire the next generation of technical professionals, passing on her enthusiasm for her job and dedication to her technical career.

-An ASE National Technician Committee member and registrant champion for the Science Council, Paul was also The Ogden Trust’s first technician fellow and in recent years has become a multi award winning technician.
+An Association for Science Education (ASE) National Technician Committee member and registrant champion for the Science Council, Paul was also The Ogden Trust’s first technician fellow and in recent years has become a multi-award-winning technician.